laithkh12/Tour-Project/README.md

 ## Description

 The Tour Project is a simple front-end web application that allows users to explore and manage tours.
-It includes a user interface to browse available tours, view tour details, and search for tours.
-The project is built using vanilla JavaScript, HTML, and CSS.
+It includes a user interface to browse available tours.
+The project is built using React, HTML, and CSS.
 There is no back-end or database, as the project focuses solely on front-end functionality.

 ## Features

 - **Browse Tours**: View a list of available tours.
 - **Tour Details**: Get details about each tour.
-- **Search Functionality**: Filter and search for tours.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used

-- **Frontend**: HTML, JavaScript, CSS
+- **Frontend**: React, JavaScript, CSS
 - **No backend or database**.

 ## Installation